Frostwork-Media/back-of-the-envelope/README.md

 And this is "The right version of estimaker" imo

-Assuming people can just edit the squiggle.
+Assuming people can just edit the code.

+===

+## Examples

+- "Estimate the daily revenue based on foot traffic and advertising effectiveness"
+- "Estimate the number of people who will attend a concert based on ticket sales and social media mentions"